malishav/OSCOAP/draft-selander-ace-object-security.md

     * alg: bstr, contains the serialized Algorithm from the security context used for the exchange (see {{sec-context-def-section}});

-    * request-uri: tstr, contains the plaintext "effective" request URI composed from the request scheme and Uri-\* options according to the method described in Section 6.5 of {{RFC7252}}, if the message is a CoAP request;
+    * unencrypted-uri: tstr, contains the part of the URI which is not encrypted, and is composed of the request scheme (Proxy-Scheme if present), Uri-Host and Uri-Port options according to the method described in Section 6.5 of {{RFC7252}}, if the message is a CoAP request;

     * transaction-id: bstr, only included if the message to protect or verify is a CoAP response, contains the Transaction Identifier (Tid) of the associated CoAP request (see {{sec-context-section}}).
 Note that the Tid is the 3-tuple (Cid, Sender ID, Sender Sequence Number) for the endpoint sending the request and verifying the response; which means that for the endpoint sending the response, the Tid has value (Cid, Recipient ID, seq), where seq is the value of the "Partial IV" in the COSE object of the request (see {{sec-obj-cose}}); and